 Now that we all understand the value of segmentation gateways at the API layer that offer value beyond simply opening and closing ports like a traditional network firewall, we can discuss enclaves of domains of trust and the ability to centrally manage policies across these zones of control.

-I’ll be at Moscone North in San Francisco on October 21, 2014 demonstrating how SOA Software API Gateways can play the role of a segmentation gateway Policy Enforcement Point for IoT API controllers, and how the SOA Policy Manager plays the role of the Policy Administration Point and the Policy Decision Point for each gateway.
+I’ll be at Cloud Expo in Santa Clara on November 6, 2014 demonstrating how SOA Software API Gateways can play the role of a segmentation gateway Policy Enforcement Point for IoT API controllers, and how the SOA Policy Manager plays the role of the Policy Administration Point and the Policy Decision Point for each gateway.